 - The unit is beside similar such containers so there is a market feel and vendors can enjoy the opportunity to network and collaborate.

 - The Pop-Up market is located in a park, with great traffic access, plenty of parking, washroom facilities and in proximity to many fields and amenities of play.
 Renters have an audience draw and potential of new clients just based on location.

-- Renters can market their Pop-Up on their social pages to draw even more customers to the site
+- Renters can market their Pop-Up Shop on their social pages to draw even more customers to the site

-What are the Pop Up rental details?
+What are the Pop Up rental terms?